how I survived being educated by the christian brothers

 Like dropping in on you, or snaking your best wave, or pinching your new board for a few waves while you were lunching at Pop’s up by the Astra.
 Or generally treating you like a dill.
 And it didn’t help that you lived at Dover Heights.

-But what these under-educated no-hopers didn’t realise was that there were benefits to being incarcerated at Waverley College for the best years of your adolescent life.
-They could skive off to the beach whenever the wind changed because public schools didn’t have platoons of chinless wonders wearing prefect badges whose main aim in life was to make a bloke’s life miserable on those days when the westerly blew and the sound of waves breaking issued large in his imagination.
+But what these under-educated no-hopers didn’t realise was that there were few benefits to being incarcerated at Waverley College for the best years of an adolescent life.
+The Public school desperados could skive off to the beach whenever the wind changed because their schools didn’t have platoons of chinless wonders wearing prefect badges whose main aim in life was to make a bloke’s life miserable on those days when the westerly blew and the sound of waves breaking issued large in his imagination.

 Brother ‘Bumper’ Farrell stood about 6’3″, weighed about 200lbs, had acne scars pitted all over his face and neck and his hands looked like they had been tempered by iron and heat.